 Early Childhood Education Specialization

-The Early Childhood Education Specialization at Portland State University is a non-licensure degree program that culminates in a master's in curriculum and instruction focused on young children, birth through 8 years old.
-The program courses are offered in a variety of formats with the majority being fully online.
+The Early Childhood Education Specialization at Portland State University is a fully online non-licensure degree program that culminates in a master's in curriculum and instruction focused on young children, birth through 8 years old.

 Whether you are already working in the field of early education – preschool or primary grades – or looking to change your career path to focus on young children, our accredited, high-quality program will provide new strategies and concepts to successfully prepare you to work with young children, their teachers, and their families in a variety of program capacities.
 You will learn about theories and current research from our exemplary professors.